 When you grow old and can’t work anymore, freelance platforms won’t pay you for giving up so much to enrich so many pockets.
 So, by becoming a freelancer, you give up the chances of ever earning pension – which is never good for any aged person.

-Major reason I’m the biggest advocate for a better treatment of Freelancers.
+The major reason I’m a big advocate for a better treatment of Freelancers.

 Many freelancers get bullied by buyers.
 And when you turn to the Fiverr support, they tend to be unhelpful.
 Either due to ignorance or lack of basic skillsets to perform their duties and responsibilities.